syrohei/GODTANU/README.md

 # How it works

-GODTANU NETWORK TOKEN used that as a vote, saisen, donate, katusage, maybe many thins. and that carve out a next generation economy.
+GODTANU NETWORK TOKEN used that as a vote, saisen, donate, katusage, maybe many use case. and that will carve out a next generation economy.

 The simbol is **GNU** not a gnu UNIX caution that cofuse it, It like a SHIT.